My most financially lucrative career decision was all about career timing.

 After communicating to them that you think it might be time for a career change, try to strike up a conversation that will allow you to uncover information about other organizations and/or industries that may be a target for you.]

 - How will timing affect the look of your resume?

-Will a career change now make it look like you change jobs too often?
+Will a job change now make it look like you change jobs too often?

 Not often enough?